-Here is a list of the most important widgets shown in Figure 4-1, Installation Program Widgets as seen in Configure TCP/IP, and Figure 4-2, Installation Program Widgets as seen in Disk Druid :
+Here is a list of the most important widgets shown in Figure 4-1, and Figure 4-2:

 • Window - windows (usually referred to as dialogs in this manual) will appear on your screen throughout the installation process.
-At times, one window may overlay another; in these cases,
+At times, one window may overlay another; in these cases, you can only interact with the window on top.
+When you are finished in that window, it will disappear, allowing you to continue working in the window underneath.

 - Text Input text input lines are regions where you can enter information required by the installation program.
 When the cursor rests on a text input line, you may enter and/or edit information on that line. - Checkbox checkboxes allow you to select or deselect a feature.
 The box displays either an asterisk (selected) or a space (unselected).
 When the cursor is within a checkbox, press [Space] to select an unselected feature or to deselect a selected feature. - Text widget text widgets are regions of the screen for the display of text.
 At times, text widgets may also contain other widgets, such as checkboxes.
 If a text widget contains more information than can be displayed in the space reserved for it, a scroll bar appears; if you position the cursor within the text widget, you can then use the [Up] and [Down] arrow keys to scroll through all the information available.
 Your current position is shown on the scroll bar by a # character, which moves up and down the scroll bar as you scroll. - Button widget button widgets are the primary method of interacting with the installation program.
 You progress through the windows of the installation program by navigating these buttons, using the [Tab] and [Enter] keys.
 Buttons can be selected when they are highlighted. - Cursor although not a widget, the cursor is used to select (and interact) with a particular widget.
 As the cursor is moved from widget to widget, it may cause the widget to change color, or you may only see the cursor itself positioned in or next to the widget.
-In Figure 4-1, Installation Program Widgets as seen in Configure TCP/IP, the cursor is positioned on the OK button.
-Figure 4-2, Installation Program Widgets as seen in Disk Druid, shows the cursor on the Edit button.
+In Figure 4-1, the cursor is positioned on the OK button.
+Figure 4-2, shows the cursor on the Edit button.

-4.2.1 Using the Keyboard to Navigate
+4.2.1.
+Using the Keyboard to Navigate